-To initiate an on-command calibration, bring the CAL pin high for a minimum of $t{CAL\H}$ input clock cycles after it has been low for a minimum of $t{CAL\L}$ input clock cycles.
-Holding the CAL pin high upon power up will prevent execution of poweron calibration until the CAL pin is low for a minimum of $t{CAL\L}$ input clock cycles, then brought high for a minimum of another $t{CAL\H}$ input clock cycles.
+To initiate an on-command calibration, either bring the CAL pin high for a minimum of $t{CAL\H}$ input clock cycles after it has been low for a minimum of $t{CAL\H}$ input clock cycles or perform the same operation via the CAL bit in the Calibration register.
+Holding the CAL pin high upon power up will prevent execution of power-on calibration until the CAL pin is low for a minimum of $t{CAL\L}$ input clock cycles, then brought high for a minimum of another $t{CAL\H}$ input clock cycles.
 The calibration cycle will begin $t{CAL\H}$ input clock cycles after the CAL pin is thus brought high.
 The CalRun signal should be monitored to determine when the calibration cycle has completed.

-The minimum $t{CAL\L}$ and $t{CAL\H}$ input clock cycle sequence is required to ensure that random noise does not cause a calibration to begin when it is not desired.
-As mentioned for best performance, a calibration should be performed 20 seconds or more after power up and repeated when the operating temperature changes significantly relative to the specific system design performance requirements.
+The minimum $t{CAL\L}$ and $t{CAL\H}$ input clock cycle sequences are required to ensure that random noise does not cause a calibration to begin when it is not desired.
+For best performance, a calibration should be performed 20 seconds or more after power up and repeated when the operating temperature changes significantly, relative to the specific system design performance requirements.

-By default, On-Command calibration also includes calibrating the input termination resistance and the ADC.
+By default, on-command calibration also includes calibrating the input termination resistance and the ADC.
 However, since the input termination resistance, once trimmed at power-up, changes marginally with temperature, the user has the option to disable the input termination resistor trim, which will guarantee that the DCLK is continuously present at the output during subsequent calibration.
-The Resistor Trim Disable can be programmed in register (address: 1h, bit 13) when in the Extended Control mode.
-Refer to for register programming information.
+The Resistor Trim Disable (RTD) can be programmed in register 9h when in the Extended Control Mode.
+Refer to 1.4 REGISTER DESCRIPTION for register programming information.